Azure/azure-sdk-for-net/sdk/easm/Azure.Analytics.Defender.Easm/samples/Sample4_SavedFilters.md

 client.CreateOrReplaceSavedFilter(savedFilterName, savedFilterRequest);
 ```

-## Monitor Assets with the Saved Filter
+## Monitor assets with the saved filter

 Set up an asset list call that could be used to monitor the assets: